elk-zone/elk-native/README.md

 </p>
 <br/>

-Desktop version of Elk, a nimble Mastodon web client made with 🧡
+Desktop version of Elk, a nimble Mastodon web client.

 Elk Desktop is even more early alpha than the web version, but we would love your feedback and contributions.

+The web client code lives at https://github.com/elk-zone/elk, a repository that will be open-sourced once we are ready to promote the app widely.
+If you would like to help us with testing, feedback, or contributing, join our [discord](https://chat.elk.zone) and get involved.

 ![Screenshot of the app, showing the federated timeline home](./Screenshot-light.png#gh-light-mode-only)
 ![Screenshot of the app, showing the federated timeline home](./Screenshot-dark.png#gh-dark-mode-only)